 Can a frugal mindset be an abundant one?
-Jordan and Bubba Page declare that it absolutely is.
+FunCheapOrFree and Jordan and Bubba Page declare that it absolutely is.

 While raising their family and having minimal finances, Jordan came up with really creative ways to live within their means while raising a family.
 And they found incredible ways to live a very memorable and fun life while keeping things on the cheap.
 She decided to share her knowledge on her blog and YouTube channel.
 And now, millions and millions of views later, they are thriving in life, because of this frugal mindset.